Towards-GenAI/Antenna/README.md

 - [Tushar's LinkedIn](https://www.linkedin.com/in/tusharaggarwalinseec/)

 ## Getting Started
-To start using Anteena, follow these steps:
+To start using Antenna, follow these steps:
-1. Clone the Anteena repository:
+1. Clone the Antenna repository:
  ```
  git clone https://github.com/Towards-GenAI/Antenna.git
  ```
 2. Install the required dependencies:
  ```
- cd anteena
+ cd Antenna
  pip install -r requirements.txt
  ```
 3. Set up your Google Cloud credentials and ensure you have access to the Gemini Pro API.
-4. Run the Anteena dashboard:
+4. Run the Antenna dashboard:
  ```
  python Home.py
  ```
-5. Open your web browser and navigate to `http://localhost:8501` to access the Anteena dashboard.
+5. Open your web browser and navigate to `http://localhost:8501` to access the Antenna dashboard.

 ## Usage
-Once you have the Anteena up and running, you can start interacting with Gemini Pro:
+Once you have the Antenna up and running, you can start interacting with Gemini Pro:
 1. Enter your text queries or upload images/videos in the designated input areas.
 2. Customize the prompts to guide Gemini Pro's output, if desired.
 3. Click the "Generate" button to send your input to Gemini Pro for processing.